Interested in performing at a Duvall House Concerts show? This page will help you determine if we’re a good match, and

 - Audience: Our guests—many of them regulars—are attentive, fun, and enthusiastic.

 - Promotion: Four to six weeks prior to each show, we email 300+ folks.
 We often post flyers, and send out local press releases as needed.
 Musicians are welcome to do additional promotion.
-Note: We require online reservations, which almost always fill up a couple of weeks prior to the show.
+Note: All promotion should include a link to our online reservations form.
+Reservations are required and usually fill up a couple of weeks prior to the show.

 - Money: We request a $25 donation per guest.
 100% goes to the musicians.

 - Free media: We take lots of professional photos of the show, and usually video as well.
 Both are available free to the performers.

 What to Send Us: